Artimis0016/911-Project/README.md

 Evaluation:
-During the notebook try to answer the following questions:
+During the notebook tried to answer the following questions:

 Which features are available in the dataset?
 How many rows and columns does the dataset have?